 There are many reliable commercial hosting service companies that offer affordable hosting plans to suit all types of budgets, so there is no need to ever consider using a free hosting service.

-Reliability – Your website needs to remain accessible to visitors and users all day and all night.
+Reliability – Your website needs to remain online to users and visitors all day and all night.
 Choose a hosting service that guarantees at least 99% uptime.

-Cost – Not only the cost of hosting, but also how much it will cost you if you go over your allocated data.
+Cost – Not only the cost of hosting, but also how much it will cost you if you go over your data quota.

 If you have a certain application in mind that you want to install on your website and it requires a special script to run, ask the hosting company if they will have any problems running the application or the required scripts on your server before you sign up for their service.